CDCgov/prime-reportstream/prime-router/docs/getting-started/fhir-functions.md

 2. Add the function itself.
 3. Add it to the resolveFunction method.
 This registers it so the command line knows what to expect and is valid.
 4. Add it to the execute function method.
 This registers it so the command line knows what to call.

+## FHIR Path Tool
+You can run these functions on a bundle using a command line fhirpath tool.
+To use the FHIR path tool, in terminal, run `./prime fhirpath -i <bundle file path here>`.
+This sets the bundle to be the resource.
+The resource is the part of the bundle which you can currently run functions on.

+- By default, the resource is the bundle itself.
+To change what the resource is set to, run a command like `resource=Bundle.entry.resource.ofType(Patient)[0]`.

+- To evaluate a specific field in the bundle, run a command like `Bundle.entry.resource.ofType(Observation)[0].device.resolve().deviceName`.
+    - In this example `resolve()` is used.
+If you encounter a message like `Reference to Encounter/1674584645770942000.cffbb057-46bb-4018-8fce-7a4d552ef7e3 - use resolve() to navigate into it`you need to evaluate the reference using resolve() and then you'll get the actual data inside

+- To run a function on a resource, run a command like `Bundle.entry.resource.ofType(Patient)[0].contact.telecom.value.GetPhoneNumberCountryCode()`

+- To call a function on a resource that is set, use `%resource` as shown here: `%resource.GetPhoneNumberCountryCode()`

+- When using the tool, `--help` is your friend.